-A1017E :INDEX: cannot be used on a pc-relative expression

-The :INDEX: expression operator has been applied to a PC-relative expression, most likely a program label. :INDEX: returns the offset from the base register in a register-relative expression.
+A1017E: :INDEX: cannot be used on a pc-relative expression The :INDEX: expression operator has been applied to a PC-relative expression, most likely a program label. :INDEX: returns the offset from the base register in a registerrelative expression.

-If you require the offset of a label called <albel> within an area called <areaname>, use <albel> - <areaname>.
+If you require the offset of a label called <label> within an area called <areaname>, use <label> - <areaname>.

-Unary operators on page 8-21.
+Unary operators.

-A1020E Bad predefine: <directive>
+A1020E: Bad predefine: <directive>

-The operand to the --predefine (-pd) command line option was not recognized.
+The operand to the --predefine or --pd command-line option was not recognized.
 The directive must be enclosed in quotes if it contains spaces, for example on Windows: